s3ql/s3ql/rst/installation.rst

 ===================

-If you have checked out the unstable development version from the Mercurial repository, a bit more effort is required.
+If you have checked out the unstable development version from the Git repository, a bit more effort is required.
 You'll also need:

 * Version 0.28.1 or newer of the Cython_ compiler.